 It presents the list of heroes with an

 Below the list is an input box and an Add Hero button where you can enter the names of new heroes

 and add them to the database.

-We use a template reference variable,
+A template reference variable,

-newHeroName, to access the
+newHeroName, accesses the

 value of the input box in the

 (click) event binding.

 When the user clicks the button, that value is passed to the component's

 the event binding clears it to make it ready for a new hero name.